zaandahl/research-framework/README.md

 # Research Framework

 Welcome to the **Research Framework** repository!
-This repo provides a standardized template for research coding projects, aimed at streamlining your research workflow and making it easy to collaborate, reproduce, and share your work.
+This repo provides a standardized template for R based research coding projects, aimed at streamlining your research workflow and making it easy to collaborate, reproduce, and share your work.

 ## Directory Structure